-Why Zinc Deficiency Occurs?
+Why Does a Zinc Deficiency Occur?

 Zinc deficiency occurs due to inadequate dietary intake, poor absorption, increased loss, or higher physiological needs.
 Populations at risk include individuals with gastrointestinal diseases (like Crohn's disease), vegetarians, pregnant and lactating women, and those with chronic illnesses such as diabetes or renal disease.